synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-tab-group.md

 - Ensure the first tab is the most relevant for the user.
 - Place related tabs next to each other for logical grouping.
 - Avoid overloading each tabs content with too much information; keep it manageable and focused.

-### Styling

-- Bold labels if desired, keeping this decision consistent across the group.
-- Customize to suit user requirements by changing label alignment or deleting the separator between group and content.

 ## Accessibility